spencertipping/tau/m/utf9.md

 `sizeof(utf9_frame_header) == 80`.
 Because frames carry the header overhead, each frame can contain multiple values emitted back to back.
 The frame is there to provide integrity checking for its contents and to provide a seek point within the file, making it possible to jump to an arbitrary location and find a nearby frame boundary.

 `boundary` decreases the amount of overhead required to scan for a frame boundary, while `frame_sha` and `signed_sha` provide robust confirmation.
+Padding means that `boundary` will always be 16-byte aligned.